 Points, not paragraphs

 Do not write your notes in paragraph form.
-This makes it easier to get lost.
+You will get lost.
 Better to write them out in point form with only one or two lines per point.

 Many people have their notes written in size 12 or even 10 font, the same that they use for printed documents.
 Unless you have extremely good eyesight, small fonts will be difficult to read without squinting at your notes or picking them up or bending over the lectern to get a closer look.
-Your notes are for you alone, so increase the font to a decent size such as 18 or 20 so that your words can be easily seen.
+Your notes are for you.
+So increase the font to 18 or 20 so that you can easily read your notes.

 Having a mess of papers makes it too easy to get lost.
 If you have notes on standard letter-size paper, put them in a binder.
 Make sure beforehand that you can turn the pages easily.
 If necessary, add tabs or “dog ear” the corners of the pages.

-Many people suggest using small speaking cards with key points that can be easily held in one’s hand.
+Many people suggest using speaking cards with key points.
 The advantage of such cards is that they will allow you to move about on the stage.
 The disadvantage is that they limit your ability to gesture with the hand holding the cards and they can be distracting to some in the audience.
 And you do not want to drop them!
 Practising your speech with the note cards beforehand will help things go more smoothly.

 If you have a PowerPoint presentation, you can use the slides to keep on track.
 One thing to avoid, is reading the slides with your back to the audience.
 When going to a new slide, you should pause, turn to the slide and quickly collect your thoughts, turn back to your audience and then speak.